mayurbhavsar11/Data-Analysis-Project/README.md

 # Data-Analysis-Project
-Here some of project of data analysis using python
+Here some of projects of data analysis using python